NAME

 binsplit

-Applies the binary splitting algorithm to the self-array, returning the result computed using the given block of code.
+Applies binary splitting algorithm to the array, recursively combining elements using the given binary operation.

 bsearch